jd2rogers2/presently/NOTES.md

 ----- potential features -----
++ delete item? what if it's already purchased, not deleting can also stink for user
 + users have to accept friend request.
 Friendships table has status column
 + add notes or description attr to items
 + persist session in front end upon refresh